 She was known by the epithet "Mistress of the House of Books" because she looked after the library of the gods and was the patron of all earthly libraries.
 She was also patron of all forms of writing, including accounting, auditing and the taking of census.
 According to one myth, it was actually Seshat who invented writing, but it was her husband Thoth who taught the people to write.
 It is interesting to note that she is the only female character who was actually depicted in the act of writing.
 A number of other women were depicted holding the scribes palette and brush, indicating that they could write, but not actually engaged in writing.

-She was also given the epithet "Mistress of the House of Architects" and from at least the Second Dynasty she was associated with a ritual known as "pedj shes" ("stretching the cord") which was conducted during the laying of the foundations of stone buildings.
-The "cord" refers to the mason´s line which was used to measure out the dimensions of the building.
+She was also given the epithet "Mistress of the House of Architects" and from at least the Second Dynasty she was associated with a ritual known as "pedj shes" ("stretching the cord") which was conducted as part of the foundation rituals when erecting stone buildings.
+The "cord" refers to the mason's line which was used to measure out the dimensions of the building.
 She was occasionally associated with Nephthys.
 For example, in the Pyramid Texts she is given the epithet "The Lady of the House" (nbt-hwt, ie Nephthys) while Nephthys is described as "Seshat, Foremost of Builders".

 So far, no temple specifically dedicated to her has been located and there is no documentary evidence that one ever existed.
 However, she was depicted on a number of other temples and we know that she did have her own priests because Prince Wep-em-nefret (Dynasty Four) was described as "Overseer of the Royal Scribes" and "Priest of Seshat".
 However, it seems that as Thoth grew in importance he absorbed her roles and her priesthood.